 “Risk neutral,” in the context of investing, means that an investor focuses on the expected gains of a potential investment rather than its accompanying risks.
 This concept comes up frequently in options trading, as it’s one of the core tenets in how options are valued.

-Risk neutrality is more of a conceptual focus for valuation than a strategy that’s applied on a daily basis.
-It’s often used as a conceptual framework for the valuation of options and other complex derivatives by sophisticated investment firms.
+Risk neutrality is more of a valuation concept than a strategy.
+It’s often used by investment firms as a framework for the valuation of options and other complex derivatives.

 What Is Risk Neutral?

-Risk-neutral investors are solely concerned with the expected returns of an investment, regardless of its underlying risks.
-When confronted with a gamble versus a sure thing, risk neutral investors are indifferent as long as the expected value of both options balance out.
+Risk-neutral investors are concerned with the mathematical expected returns of an investment in options trading without incorporating risk factors into their valuation framework .
+When confronted with what may appear to be a risky decision versus the potential of a “sure thing,” risk-neutral investors are indifferent as long as the expected value of both options balance out.

 Risk Neutral vs Risk Averse

-Contrast risk neutrality with “risk aversion,” which does consider risk and strongly prefers certainty when comparing investment alternatives.
-While risk averse investors consider expected value, they will also demand a “risk premium,” or additional benefit, for taking on any additional risk in a transaction.
-This is what leads to their preference for the more “certain” option, even when the mathematical expected value of two alternative investments is the same.
+Unlike risk neutrality, risk aversion considers risk and usually prefers certainty when comparing investment alternatives.
+While risk-averse investors consider expected value, they will also demand a “risk premium,” or additional benefit, for taking on additional risk in a transaction.

-Risk neutral investors are indifferent between investment options with the same expected values, regardless of the accompanying risk factors.
+Risk-neutral investors are generally indifferent between investment options with the same expected values, regardless of the accompanying risk factors.
 The concept of risk does not play into a risk-neutral investor’s decision-making process, and no risk premium is demanded for uncertain outcomes with equal expected values.

-In reality, most retail investors are risk averse, e.g. they have a low risk tolerance, rather than risk neutral.
-It’s easy to spot this investor preference, given the incessant focus of financial firms on mitigating risk.
-Terms like “risk-adjusted returns” are frequently used, and entire doctrines in behavioral economics and game theory are built around the cornerstones of loss or risk-aversion.
+Most retail investors are risk averse, meaning they prefer investments with lower risk exposure, though they may still have some level of risk tolerance.
+Terms like “risk-adjusted returns” are common in the retail investment space, and entire doctrines in behavioral economics and game theory are built around the cornerstones of loss or risk-aversion.

-The difference between risk-neutral vs. risk-averse investors can be illustrated using an example comparing separate sets of probabilities.
+The difference between risk-neutral vs. risk-averse investors can be illustrated with an example of probability-based decision-making.

 Example of Risk Neutrality

-To illustrate risk neutrality, consider a hypothetical situation with two investment options: one which involves a guaranteed payoff of $100, while the other involves a gamble, with a 50% chance of a $200 payoff and a 50% chance you receive nothing.
+To illustrate risk neutrality, consider a hypothetical situation with two investment options: one which involves a guaranteed payoff of $100, while the other involves a 50% chance of a $200 payoff or a 50% chance you receive nothing.

 1. EV = 100% probability X $100 = $100